-- 2.4.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.4.a.
-Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors. ^(Core)
+2.4.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core)

+[The Review Committee must further specify minimum dedicated time for program administration, and will determine whether program leadership refers to the program director or both the program director and associate/assistant program director(s).]